KevinNg2/E-Commerce-Backend/README.md

 ## Installation
 The user will clone the repository from Github and NPM Install dotenv, express, mysql2 & sequelize.
-The app is run npm start.
+The app is run by npm start.

 ## Usage
 The user will need to start a server on a local host (Insomina) to make requests to the database.
-Run the following commands: mysql -u root -p, enter password, source db/schema.sql, node seeds, npm start
+Run the following commands at the root of your project: mysql -u root -p, enter password, source db/schema.sql, node seeds, npm start.

 ## Credits
 Kevin Ng UCI Coding Bootcamp